 Over the years, several materials and gadgets have trended in the scrapbook industry.
 Shaped paper cutters, gel pens, and tags have all had their moments in the sun.
 Chipboard is another material that seems to be trendy; it is one of those materials that has staying power when it comes to scrapbooking for a variety of reasons.

 What Is Chipboard?

-Essentially, chipboard is a thick fiber paper that is typically made from recycled paper.
+Chipboard is a thick fiber paper that is typically made from recycled paper.
 It is similar to cardboard and is a non-corrugated cardboard, so it is not hollow.
 In scrapbooking, it is used to make scrapbook pages that are held together with ribbon or binder rings, then you decorate the entire page, no book needed as the chipboard pieces make up the pages.
-Chipboard can also be used as a scrapbooking embellishment.

 Using Chipboard in Scrapbooking